szweibel/workshops/python.md

     - Become familiar with core programming concepts, including variables, loops, and conditionals.
     - Engage with error output and use the internet and documentation to independently research language features.
     - Learn how to find and import code from external sources to solve more complex problems.

-facilitators:
-    name: 'Stephen Zweibel'
-    description: 'Here is a short bio.'

 estimated time:
     - 3 - 4 hours